-A web service is a client as well as a server application which is used to communicate over the World Wide Web's (WWW) Hypertext Transfer Protocol (HTTP).
+A web service is a client as well as a server application that is used to communicate over the World Wide Web's (WWW) Hypertext Transfer Protocol (HTTP).
 According to the World Wide Web Consortium (W3C), the web services offer a regular way for interoperation between software applications that are running on various types of platforms as well as frameworks.

 The REST Architecture

 REST is abbreviated as Representational State Transfer is a phrase coined by Mr. Roy Fielding in the year 2000.
-It is a structural design approach for crafting loosely attached applications using HTTP which is often implemented in the growth of web services.
-REST web services do not impose any rule concerning how it needs to be put into practice at a subordinate level; it just places high-level design guiding principle and absconds you to think of our implementation.
+It is a structural design approach for crafting loosely attached applications using HTTP, which is often implemented in the growth of web services.
+REST web services do not impose any rule concerning how it needs to be put into practice at a subordinate level; it just places high-level design guiding principles and absconds you to think of our implementation.

-In this architecture, a REST server offers contacts to resources which also helps in client accesses as well as help in updating the resources.
+In this architecture, a REST server offers contacts to resources, which also helps in client accesses as well as helps in updating the resources.
 In this, the resources are recognized by URIs / global IDs.
 This API employs a variety of representations for signifying a resource like JSON - which is very popular among them all, text, XML formats.
-REST architecture oriented web services are termed as RESTful web services.
+REST architecture-oriented web services are termed as RESTful web services.